learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Ubuntu_server_edition/ubuntu.md

 ## Introduction
 If you ever developed a discord bot, you might wonder how things just work as long as we have either Python or javascript files running on our computer.
 That is because either Python or JavaScript program is serving as the backend of the discord bot, and this also shows us that any computer can be used as a server.

-Thus instead of paying for cloud services such as AWS, turning a spare computer into a web server might be already enough for development purposes.
+Thus instead of paying for cloud services such as AWS which costs about 70 USD a month (AWS Marketplace: Ubuntu 20.04 LTS - focal. (n.d.). https://aws.amazon.com/marketplace/pp/prodview-iftkyuwv2sjxi), turning a spare computer into a web server might be already enough for development purposes.
 Not only can you save the cost, but this also gives you some invaluable experience in server administration.
 In this guide, I will be showing how this can be done with the Ubuntu server edition, a popular and well-supported distro, and a piece of minimum hardware- a Raspberry Pi 4b.

 ## Requirements